 In fact, according to Tim Cook, CEO of Apple for retail brands

-As retail environment gets tougher, the experiential aspect of shopping will become ever more important, and clever AR can help add newness and surprise to the experience.5.
-VOICE
+As retail environment gets tougher, the experiential aspect of shopping will become ever more important, and clever AR can help add newness and surprise to the experience.

 Will voice change the future of SEO?
 That’s the question on everybody’s lips.
 Of course, people talk differently to how they type and speaking in natural language is significantly faster than typing.
 So, SEO is likely to shift toward vocal interactions making mobile even more important in 2018.

 Amazon is making some serious progress in integrating this tech in fashion.
 They launched Echo Look, which uses an Alexa-powered camera to take photos and videos to help show off your wardrobe (if that’s your heart’s desire).

 And Perry Ellis introduced a new Amazon Alexa skill “Ask Perry Ellis” to help men pick outfits.

 In case you have been living on the moon and don’t know what Alexa is, it is a voice activated AI assistant that sometimes inappropriately misinterprets children’s commands.

 So clearly still a long way to go, but if you believe Mary Meeker of KPCB who says that by 2020, half of all web searches will use voice or image searches rather than text, expect this trend to continue in 2018.